Tafkas/fritzbox-munin/README.md

     env.locale en

-## Different hosts for the fritzbox and your system
+## Set a group for your fritz boxes

-You can split the graphs of your fritzbox from the localhost graphs by following the next steps:
+You can group the graphs of your fritzbox:

-1. Use the following as your host configuration in `/etc/munin/munin.conf`
+1. Use the following as your host configuration in `/etc/munin/munin.conf` or by creating a file in `/etc/munin/munin-conf.d`

-        [home.yourhost.net;server]
+        [<groupname>;<fqdn>]
             address 127.0.0.1
-            use_node_name yes
+            use_node_name no

-        [home.yourhost.net;fritzbox]
+  example:
+        [Network;fritz.box]
             address 127.0.0.1
             use_node_name no

-2. Add the following to your munin-node configuration

-    env.host_name fritzbox

-3. Restart your munin-node: `systemctl restart munin-node`
+2. Restart your munin-node: `systemctl restart munin-node`

 ## Environment Settings